IvoSpasov/SpeedHero/README.md

 - Add all posts page.
 - Clear comment form after adding a comment.
 - Proper validation.
 For the AJAX and comment input form.
-- Caching
-- Unit testing
+- Add caching
+- Add unit tests.
-- 404 not found page
+- 404 not found page.
 - Think about better routes.
+- Add user roles.